 After working in general veterinary practice in the UK for many years, Amy decided she wanted a change of pace and moved to Perth in 2014.
 Since then she has worked in a variety of veterinary practices across Perth as a locum and has since joined Animal Emergency Care on a permanent basis and is currently our Assistant Nurse Manager.
 Amy has a genuine passion for her work and thoroughly enjoys the new challenges emergency veterinary medicine brings.
 In her spare time, you will find her at the local beach soaking up some good old Aussie sun, the novelty still hasn’t worn off.
 Amy has two naughty-tortie cats at home named Indi and Sakura.

 Jess is a registered veterinary nurse of 3.5 years’ experience.
 She has recently transitioned to the AEC team as a fulltime nurse from general practice, and she loves the challenges and rewarding aspects of emergency veterinary nursing.
 She has two dogs (a kelpie x border collie and a kelpie) and a cat.
 She is a home body that loves to relax with a coffee and go to food festivals.
 She was born in Queensland and came to live in Perth 5yrs ago to enjoy a more laid back lifestyle.

-Teghan has been a Veterinary Nurse for 7 years, working mostly in a mixed animal practice in Merredin.
-Whilst working in general practice, she gained experience working with a variety of animals including horses, sheep, alpaca and cattle.
-After moving to Perth, she worked as a surgery nurse at Cat Haven for 6 months before making the decision to join the team at Animal Emergency Care in January 2018.
-She enjoys the fast-paced environment of emergency nursing and is passionate about providing the best care to patients as well as reducing stress for cats in hospital.
+Teghan has been a Veterinary Nurse since 2009.
+She spent much of that time working in a mixed animal practice in Merredin where she gained experience with a variety of animals including horses, sheep, alpaca and cattle.
+After moving to Perth in 2017, she worked as a surgery nurse at Cat Haven before joining the team at Animal Emergency Care where she is now our resident crazy cat lady!
+She is passionate about providing the best care to patients as well as reducing stress for cats in hospital.
 Teghan has two kitties of her own, Poppet (shown in photo) and Gremlin.
 When not at work, you can find Teghan riding her horse called Spud.

 Laura has been nursing animal patients for 6 years and loves all things emergency and critical care.
 She recently made the move from GP to full-time emergency nurse at AEC in 2017, and she loves the fast-paced, life-saving work that she performs there.
 Laura has a degree in zoology from UWA and particularly enjoys treating wildlife and learning about animal behaviour.
 She has three rescue cats and one American Staffy called Harvey.
 Harvey was rescued from a fighting background and is missing most of her lip!
 Outside of working with animals, Laura enjoys the local music scene and playing video games.